va-an/donations/README.md

 # Donations contract for NEAR Protocol

 ## Description
-This contract implements donations functional - users can send donations in NEARs to contract address, and only contract owner can withdraw this donations.
+This contract implements donations functional - users can send donations in NEARs to contract, and only contract owner can withdraw this donations.

+## Example
+1. Mike deploys contract and sets `fundraiser` address as `mike.near`.
+2. Alice and Bob decided to send donation to Mike, they checks that `fundraiser` is Mike's address.
+3. Alice sends 1 NEAR donations to contract.
+4. Bob sends 1.5 NEAR donations to contract.
+5. Mike sees these donations in history.
+6. Mike withdraws donations from Alice and Bob to `mike.near`
+7. Alice and Bob sees in history that Mike withdrew donations.

 # Build
 ```bash